AhmedEzz32/ecommerce_app/README.md

 ## API Handling

-The `fetchProducts` function in the `ProductViewModel` handles the API call and updates the state accordingly.
-Errors are handled gracefully by displaying an error message if the API call fails.
+The `fetchProducts` function in the `ProductViewModel` handles fetching product data from Firebase and updates the app state.
+Errors are gracefully handled with error messages displayed if the API call fails.

 ## UI Design